 Some common functions of the API gateway include authentication, routing, API throttling, rate limiting, monitoring, analytics, policies, alerts, protocol transformation, aggregation, authorization brokering, and security.

-Iterate, test, deploy new versions by running copies of the same API jointly with API Gateway throttling.
-No minimum fee or prior promises; only pay for API requests and data sent.
+Route,authenticate, monitor,test, and deploy new versions by running copies of the same API jointly with API Gateway throttling.
+There is no minimum fee or prior commitment.

-API Gateway gives API requests/responses with lowest latency.
-Authorize API calls to verify all backend activities can handle traffic peaks and backend services aren't used often.
+API Gateway gives API requests and responses with the lowest latency.
+Authorize and Authenticate API calls to verify all backend activities can handle traffic peaks and backend services aren't used often.

-You can visually track calls to your services by using the API Gateway dashboard to monitor performance metrics, data latency, and error rates for better API management.
+You can track all your API calls to services by using the API Gateway dashboard to monitor performance metrics, data latency, and error rates for better API management.

-Analytics in API Gateway shows the insights about how your APIs are performing and being used.
+Analytics in API Gateway show insights about how your APIs are performing and how they are being used.

-Modify API requests from clients before it reaches backend & change the response from integrations before API Gateway responds.
+Modify API requests from clients before they reach the backend, and change the response from integrations before API responses.

 API Gateway has an intermediate registration and certification authority that can authenticate APIs.